DanihStephane/Web3D-Interactive/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🙏 Acknowledgments

+- Three.js community for excellent documentation
+- Contributors to the core libraries
+- Feedback from the user community

 ## 📄 License

  `LICENSE` free: https://github.com/DanihStephane